 Product information: **B Grade** Wii Games Console

-Below is the original description for this product, any reference to warranty is to be ignored.
+Below is the original description for this product, any reference to warranty, promotional items or game codes listed in the description or product images should be ignored.
 Warranty for this item is 90 days as with all B Grade items.

 B Grade items may have been used, have damaged packaging, missing accessories or a combination of these.